 There is no duty we so much underrate as the duty of being happy.
 By being happy we sow anonymous benefits upon the world. -Robert Louis Stevenson

 Throughout three years of blogging I’ve touted the benefits of working through post-adoption hangups.
 OK, so adoptees have deep-seated challenges to deal with, issues that will never completely vanish but need to be tamed, subdued and controlled.
 Enough already!
-Having grown weary of these “issues,” I’ve set a new goal for 2016: ADOPTING HAPPINESS.
+Having grown weary of these “issues,” I’ve set a new goal for the rest of 2017: ADOPTING HAPPINESS.

 Google “happiness” articles and you’ll find a tsunami of lists, formulas, and “foolproof” methods for achieving happiness.
 These suggestions invariably include such advice as practicing gratitude, expressing emotions, and giving up on perfection.
 Fine, sensible ideas, and do-able.
 Claire Cook’s book is unique in that it helps the reader craft a personal list of top five happiness breakthrough resolutions.

 Here are my five:

 Write every day (this is important, as I’ve just started a new novel).

 Have some fun.